-I propose the following strategies (in no particular order) to help women gain more confidence in the workplace and in life:
+I propose the following strategies (in no particular order) to help women gain more confidence in the work place and in life:

 - Do your homework- Educate yourself on the topic at hand.
 In my work environment, the core workforce are called subject matter experts (SMEs).
-SMEs learn everything there is to know about their particular program, including learning what other states do.
+SMEs learn everything there is to know about their particular program, including learning what other states are doing.
 I’ve found the more I learn about a topic, the more confident I become.

 - Practice – When I was in high school and college, I used to rehearse my presentations with other students, or solo by looking in the mirror and literally reciting my script out loud.
 In my line of work, these techniques haven’t gone away.
 I make lots of presentations and still need to rehearse, but not to the same degree as I did when I was a student.
 For group presentations with my team and/or others, we plan on who will say what.
 You might even record your voice and listen later to hear how you sound.
 You might want to rehearse asking for a promotion, for a job interview, and for delivering bad news.